datawisdomx/ComputerVision_PeopleCounter_OpenCV_YOLO5_Pytorch/README.md

 YOLO5 used the COCO image dataset for training its model

 Logic:
-The OpenCV library used to get the livestream features cameras; the livestream is passed frame by frame to the YOLOv5 model for object detection.
+The OpenCV library is used to get the livestream of images from the camera.
+The livestream is passed frame by frame to the YOLOv5 model for object detection.
 If the image contains a ‘person’, the people counter is updated.
 Total number of people in the image is printed at the end.

 Results:
 The model performs well in controlled environment, with close range images, proper lighting, etc. 100% accuracy.